BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/diamond_fluid.md

 <recipes stack="buildcrafttransport:pipe_diamond_fluid"/>

 <chapter name="Filtering"/>
-The Diamond Fluid pipe has each of its sides disguigished by a different colour.
+The Diamond Fluid pipe has each of its sides distinguished by a different colour.
 Opening up the Diamond Fluid Pipe GUI will allow you to setup a filter.
-Placng a bucket (or other fluid container) of the fluid you want in a certain slots colour will allow you to filter which fluid can go in which direction.
+Placing a bucket (or other fluid container) of the fluid you want in a certain slots colour will allow you to filter which fluid can go in which direction.
 Having multiple of the same fluid in a colour will allow you to add 'weight' to where you fluids will go.

 <chapter name="Pipe Mechanics"/>
 Any valid direction with no filter set will allow any fluid to pass through but filtered directions will take priority.
 Fluids will not travel back in the direction it came from.

-Some machines can autoput fluids drectly into it without needing to be fed through a powered extraction pipe.
+Some machines can output fluids directly into it without needing to be fed through a powered extraction pipe.
 Using Pipe Plugs or painting pipes a different colour can stop pipes connecting.

 <no_detail>